 Chris Bennett, Nike Running Global Head Coach

-This belly-breathing method helps you breathe more efficiently — you can get the same amount of oxygen in one breath as you would from several shallow breaths — and gives you more pacing choices, says Vranich.
-When you take deeper inhales and exhales, you’re delivering more oxygen to your muscles when they need it most, which allows you to maintain or pick up your pace.
-“Controlling your breath can also slow down your heart rate,” adds Chris Bennett, Nike Running global head coach.
-That lessens the stress on your body, which can boost your endurance and help you run longer.
+This belly-breathing method helps you breathe more efficiently—you can get the same amount of oxygen in one breath as you would from several shallow breaths—and gives you more pacing choices, says Vranich.
+When you take deeper inhales and exhales, you're delivering more oxygen to your muscles when they need it most, which allows you to maintain or pick up your pace.
+"Controlling your breath can also slow down your heart rate", adds Chris Bennett, Nike Running global head coach.
+That lessens the stress on your body, which can boost your endurance and help you run for longer.